-As a member of the Restore the Mississippi River Delta Coalition, Audubon partners with the National Wildlife Federation, the Environmental Defense Fund, Coalition to Restore Coastal Louisiana, and Lake Pontchartrain Basin Foundation to advance restoration of America's Mississippi River Delta and the Louisiana coast.
-For Audubon, this is a priority as the Mississippi River Delta ecosystem and coastal Louisiana support 100 million migratory, nesting and wintering birds.
+As a Restore the Mississippi River Delta Coalition member, Audubon partners with the National Wildlife Federation, the Environmental Defense Fund, Coalition to Restore Coastal Louisiana, and Pontchartrain Conservancy to advance a just, climate-resilient coast where people and nature thrive.
+For Audubon, this is a priority as the Mississippi River Delta ecosystem and coastal Louisiana support 100 million migratory, nesting, and wintering birds.
 Protecting and restoring this vital habitat is crucial to the health and survival of many of these species.

 What's the problem?